Guidance

 Underlying data

-There are two sets of underlying data:
+There are 2 sets of underlying data:

-• Benchmark population: includes colleges in the benchmark population when filtered for the criteria selected
+• benchmark population - includes colleges in the benchmark population when filtered for the criteria selected

-• Total population: includes all colleges with information for both the current year and previous year
+• total population - includes all colleges with information for both the current year and previous year

 4. Interpreting outputs

-Users should apply professional judgement in interpreting the outputs of the tool.
+You should apply professional judgement in interpreting the outputs of the tool.

 • benchmark measures